ilyes-smaouii/advent-of-code-2025/README.md

 failing that techical test was also what prompted me to get into Advent of Code in the first place (and also started me on a lot of other projects).
 Anyway, will report back tomorrow - or when I'm available - for Day 6.

+### 2025/12/09
+Been struggling for for hours with Day 6 using C++, and I just realized that a big part of that is because Windows ends its lines differently from Unix/Linux systems, which left an extra `'\r'` at the end of all my lines - but the last one -, and made my entire program bug.
+SMH.
+\
+Anyway, Day finished, moving on to Day 7 (probably not now though, maybe later).